 Instructions

 - Prepare a shallow dish of water — room temperature or slightly warm works best.
-You need enough to submerge a single sheet of rice paper.

 - Soak each rice paper sheet individually in the water until it softens.
 This only takes a few seconds per sheet — do not over-soak or the sheets will tear.

 - Layer the softened sheets on top of each other, stacking them into a neat pile.
-The layers bond together and create the chewy, mochi-like texture.

 - Let the stack rest for a few minutes to firm up slightly.
-This makes it easier to cut without the layers sliding apart.

 - Cut the stack into bite-sized squares using a sharp knife or kitchen scissors.

 - Dip each piece in condensed milk, coating it generously on all sides.
-The sweetness and stickiness of the condensed milk acts as both flavouring and glue for the powder.

 - Roll each piece in roasted soybean powder until fully coated.
 Press gently to make sure the powder adheres.